ouraigua/KnobFramework/README.md

 # KnobFramework

 KnobFramework is a highly customisable and reusable iOS circular slider that mimics the behaviour of a knob control.
-It uses no preset images and every one of its components is drawn completely in code making it extremely adaptable to every design and theme.
+It uses no preset images and every one of its components is drawn completely in code making it extremely adaptable to your specific design and theme.

 ## Example